rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 ### Specialized Sandboxing Tools

-In the end we came up with the following two tools which use kernel level sandboxing to limit what agents can do:
+In the end we settled on the following two tools which use kernel level sandboxing to limit what agents can do:

  * **[Agent Safehouse]**: Uses macOS [Seatbelt] to only give the agent access